How did we get here from the big bang?

 - Language courses organised by the Language Centre of the University of Helsinki

 As a student in the Master’s programme, you can complete elective studies in disciplines offered by the Faculty of Science or other faculties at the University of Helsinki.
-If necessary, you can also complete studies at other Finnish universities under the Flexible Study Right Agreement (JOO), which makes it easy for you to study for your degree based on your personal interests and career goals.
-Some of the courses included in the Master’s Programme in Particle Physics and Astrophysical Sciences, for example, are provided in cooperation with the University of Turku.
+If necessary, you can also complete studies at other Finnish universities under the Flexible Study Right Agreement (JOO).
+Some of the courses included in the programme, for example, are provided in cooperation with the University of Turku.